Noud63/europe/README.md

-#Europe
+EUROPE

-Europe is the exact same app as countries-of-europe
+Europe is the exact same app as 'countries-of-europe', which is written in vanilla js.

-only converted to react.js
+This version is converted to React.js